 - 1. Together with Fed.
 R. Civ.
 P. 32, this practice standard governs the use of depositions in court proceedings. - 2.
 Evidence to be presented by deposition shall be designated with specificity, i.e., by page(s) and line(s). - 3.
-Initial designations of deposition testimony shall be filed no later than 60 days before trial, and counter designations shall be filed no later than 45 days before trial. - 4.
-Objections shall be filed no later than 14 days after any properly designated portion of a deposition is filed.
+Initial designations of deposition testimony shall be filedmade not later than 6045 days before trial, and counter designations shall be filed no made not later than 4530 days before trial. - 4.
+Objections shall be filed no later than 14 days after to any properly designated portion of a deposition is filed shall be filed and determined in the time and manner prescribed by D.C.COLO.LCivR 7.1(d) and these Practice Standards.
 Objections shall be presented in a table that has four columns (see sample table below): 1) item number; 2) testimony (identified with specificity, i.e., by page(s) and line(s) of an accompanying transcript); 3) objection; and 4) ruling.
 The objection shall attach the relevant portion of the deposition transcript with the testimony at issue highlighted and sufficient context to allow the court to decide the objection.
 Objections may be resolved before trial to facilitate appropriate redaction.